bit-ml/bit-ml/content/collections/courses/deep_fmi_2020.md

 ## Previous Edition

-You can find below the posters from the previous edition and full course details [**DeepFMI 2019**](/teaching/deep_fmi_2019):
+You can find below the posters from the previous edition and other course details [**DeepFMI 2019**](/teaching/deep_fmi_2019):